Our Director, Xavier Schouller, recalls his Easter ski holiday to Les Saisies.

 In total the drive took around 8hrs but we stopped a few times including for a spot of lunch, so in all the journey was around 10 hours.
-It was certainly a stress-free way to get there and we managed to pack an awful lot more in the car (including some of the children’s essentials like the X-Box or even their favourite breakfast cereals) than if we had been flying so I feel confident recommending this option to all our clients.
+It was certainly a stress-free way to get there and we managed to pack an awful lot in the car (including some of the children’s essentials like the XBox and even their favourite breakfast cereals) than if we had been flying so I feel confident recommending this option to all our clients.

 Accommodation in Les Saisies

 We arrived in resort and headed to our residence Le Hameau du Beaufortain that sits high up amongst the pine trees in a wonderful setting on the side of the slopes.

 The apartments are nice and well equipped but it is the facilities that are a real bonus.
 There is an indoor pool with Jacuzzi, sauna, steam room and fitness room plus a spa area.
 Another advantage is having your beds made on arrival as well as not having to do a full clean when you leave.